Last Updated on: by

 - Diverse applications

-- Live specimen cannot be observed.
+- The live specimen cannot be observed.

-- As the penetration power of electron beam is very low, the object should be ultra-thin.
+- As the penetration power of the electron beam is very low, the object should be ultra-thin.
 For this, the specimen is dried and cut into ultra-thin sections before observation.

 - Expensive to build and maintain